What is your morning routine?

 So far, I’ve been able to stick with my morning routine when I travel to new places or visit friends and family in different cities.

 Sticking with my morning routine helps me feel grounded and centered when I travel.
-For me, that’s really important because I’m a creature of habit and sticking to a routine makes me feel healthier and more productive.
+For me, this is essential because sticking to a routine makes me feel healthier and more productive.

 What do you do if you fail to follow your morning routine, and how does this influence the rest of your day?